The cause of astrocytomas is not known.

 Most low-grade astrocytomas are surgically removed Surgery for Cancer Surgery is a traditional form of cancer treatment.
 It is the most effective in eliminating most types of cancer before it has spread to lymph nodes or distant sites (metastasized).
 Surgery may... read more .
 If the astrocytoma is completely removed, children may not need any other treatment.

 Sometimes, separating the tumor from normal brain tissue is too difficult, or the tumor is inaccessible.
 In such cases, radiation therapy is used instead.
 Radiation therapy Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
 Radiation preferentially... read more is used in children who are over age 10 years who have a tumor that cannot be removed surgically, that is likely to impair intellectual functioning, or that progresses or returns after surgery.
-If children are younger than 10 years, chemotherapy Chemotherapy Chemotherapy involves the use of drugs to destroy cancer cells.
-Although an ideal drug would destroy cancer cells without harming normal cells, most drugs are not that selective.
-Instead, drugs... read more may be used instead of radiation therapy because radiation therapy can interfere with growth and brain development in young children.
+If children are younger than 10 years, chemotherapy Chemotherapy and Other Systemic Cancer Treatments Systemic treatments are those that have effects throughout the body rather than being applied directly to the cancer.
+Chemotherapy is a form of systemic treatment that uses drugs to kill cancer... read more may be used instead of radiation therapy because radiation therapy can interfere with growth and brain development in young children.
 Most low-grade astrocytomas can be cured.

 High-grade astrocytomas are treated with a combination of surgery (if possible), radiation therapy, and chemotherapy (see Combination Cancer Therapy Combination Cancer Therapy Cancer drugs are most effective when given in combination.
 The rationale for combination therapy is to use drugs that work by different mechanisms, thereby decreasing the likelihood that resistant... read more ).
 The outlook is worse for children with a high-grade tumor, in whom the overall survival is only 20 to 30% 3 years after treatment.